Fatal Medical Negligence Claims

 How do I know which solicitor I should choose?

 Choosing the right solicitor in cases such as these is of course of the upmost importance.
 It is vital that the solicitor has the expertise and experience to investigate your case fully and appropriately, but also to act empathetically in what is understandably an incredibly difficult time for those who have lost someone they love.
-Both the Law Society and Association of Personal Injury Lawyers run clinical negligence accreditation schemes, only awarding their marks of quality assurance to firms that meet their independent and objective standards.
+We are members of both the Law Society and Association of Personal Injury Lawyers who run clinical negligence accreditation schemes.
+The Schemes only award their marks of quality assurance to firms that meet their independent and objective standards.

 Who can make a claim for a death due to medical negligence?

 Only close relatives and dependants of the deceased will usually be eligible to make a claim for fatal medical negligence.
 This includes: